saplingjs/sapling-website/docs/models.md

     },
     "preview_video": {
         "type": "File",
-        "filetype": ["video/ogg", "video/H26*"]
+        "filetype": ["video/ogg", "video/H264"]
     }
 }
 ```

-In the above example, the `"preview_video"` field will accept either a `video/ogg` video file, or any video file beginning with "H26", for example, `video/H264`.
+In the above example, the `"preview_video"` field will accept either a `video/ogg` or `video/H264` video file.
 The `"download"` field will accept any of the mimetypes in Sapling's built-in `"archive"` mimetype group:

 | Group name  | Accepted mimetypes                                                                                                                                             |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|